Part of SFFILM Festival

 Laura Dern: Tribute + “Trial by Fire”

-Join us for a special onstage conversation with Laura Dern covering her singular career, followed by a special advance screening of her new film Trial by Fire.
+This special afternoon will feature a conversation covering Dern’s singular career, followed by a screening of Trial by Fire.

-In Edward Zwick’s searing drama, adapted from a 2009 New Yorker article by David Grann, Cameron Todd Willingham (Jack O’Connell) is convicted of an arson-related triple homicide and placed on death row.
+In Edward Zwick’s searing drama, adapted from a 2009 New Yorker article by David Grann, Cameron Todd Willingham (Jack O’Connell) is charged with murder for the arson deaths of his three children and placed on death row.
 In the film’s second half, his pen-pal friendship with playwright Elizabeth Gilbert (Laura Dern), who becomes his advocate, takes center stage.
 Dern ignites the film as a woman determined to save an innocent man from execution.
 O’Connell’s performance is her equal, a portrait of a crude, violent man whose behavior makes it all too easy to assume his guilt.
-Based on a true story, Trial by Fire lays out how easily questionable testimony and ingrained prejudice can lead to a false conviction.
+Based on a true story, Trial by Fire lays out how questionable testimony and ingrained prejudice can lead to a false conviction.

 Edward Zwick is a prolific director, writer, and producer for film and television.
 As a feature film director, his films have included his debut, About Last Night (1986); Glory (1989), for which he was nominated for a Golden Globe Award for Best Director; Leaving Normal (1992); Legends of the Fall (1994), for which he received a second Golden Globe nomination; Courage Under Fire (1996); The Siege (1998); The Last Samurai (2003); Blood Diamond (2006); Defiance (2008); Love & Other Drugs (2010); Pawn Sacrifice (2014); and Jack Reacher: Never Go Back (2016).
 He has won a Best Picture Oscar for Shakespeare in Love (1998), a Primetime Emmy for Outstanding Writing in a Limited Series or a Special for Special Bulletin (1983), and a Primetime Emmy for Outstanding Drama Series in 1988 for Thirtysomething (1987-91).